Language Specification

 • The operand is of type string

-• open and close operations are legal if and only if:
+• member access operations are legal if and only if:

-The result type is the base type of the array in legal cases, and ERROR otherwise.
+The result type is the type of the field in legal cases, and ERROR otherwise.

 • function calls are legal if and only if: